DIKU-EDU/remarks/README.md

 [![AppVeyor (Windows) Status"](https://ci.appveyor.com/api/projects/status/xj8rbfhld9mjrjmg?svg=true)](https://ci.appveyor.com/project/oleks/remark)

-When judging student performance, it is useful to have both small, composable, quantitive judgements, and qualitative remarks.
+When judging student performance, it is useful to have both small, composable, quantitative judgements, and qualitative remarks.
 This makes both spreadsheets and mere text-files ill-suited for marking student work.
 Although [org-mode](http://orgmode.org/) can solve this problem to a great extent, it becomes a heavy tool in the light of having to mark hundreds of students in a